Law Enforcement Mutual Aid in Illinois

 When a crisis strikes an agency, the incident commander can call the ILEAS dispatch center and describe what type of assistance his/her agency needs.
 The telecommunicator then enters that request into the software which creates an alarm card “on the fly” for that specific incident.
 The telecommunicator can then start making the requests for the stricken agency - sending them specifically what they need.

 So far, the software has worked very well and has overcome the problems with the previous static system.
-ILEAS has developed pocket cards for supervisors that outline a step-by-step process for getting emergency assistance from ILEAS along with a list of the available resources.
+ILEAS has developed pocket cards (see below) for supervisors that outline a step-by-step process for getting emergency assistance from ILEAS along with a list of the available resources.